JideMartins/github-activity/README.md

 That's a crucial point!
 Confirming the environment variable is set correctly is the essential final step before running the Python code.

-Here is the revised table including the verification commands using `echo` for each operating system:

 #### Step 3: 🔑 Verifying/Testing the Environment Variable